 Williams joined the faculty in 1971.
 A graduate of Baylor University, he received his master's degree from the University of Texas in Austin.
-He has taught at the University and in the public schools of Austin and Corsicana.
+He lead throughout the third quarhas taught at the University and in the public schools of Austin and Corsicana.

-The award is presented annually for service as an educator, service to the university, the student body and other campus organizations,
+The award is presented anon a 35 yard pass play.
+Rather nually for service as an educathan go for a tie, the Punchers tor, service to the university, the student body and other campus organizations.